jitsi/handbook/docs/dev-guide/contributing.md

 in `middlewares.any`, `middlewares.native.js` or `middlewares.web.js` where appropriate.
 Likewise for the reducer.

-In general we want to avoid `index` files.
+In general, we want to avoid `index` files.
 We prefer using the full path for imports.
-However there are cases where a common file (used by both web and native, eg. `actions.ts`) needs to import from components (from `/native` or from `/web`, depending on the platform the build is for).
+However, there are cases where a common file (used by both web and native, eg. `actions.ts`) needs to import from components (from `/native` or from `/web`, depending on the platform the build is for).
-In this case we create two `index` files in `components/`: `index.native.ts` and `index.web.ts` and export just the component we need.
-The common file should then import from `components/index`.
+In this case, we create two `index` files in `components/`: `index.native.ts` and `index.web.ts` and export just the component we need.
+The common file should then be imported from `components/index`.

 This has not always been the case and the entire codebase hasn't been migrated to this model but new features should follow this new layout.